Generalized Dualities and Supergroups: Introduction

 Diffeomorphisms and supersymmetry are unified into superdiffeomorphisms.
 In double superspace one is led to consider a generalized (double) supervielbein, which can be written in a certain gauge and duality frame as a product of three factors,

 The field $E_M{}^A$ is the supervielbein, $B_{MN}$ is the super two-form (which appears in the Green-Schwarz action), and $S^{BA}$ includes ``matter'' fields, the dilatini and Ramond-Ramond bispinor.
-The duality group $\g{O}(D,D)$, which governs the geometric structure of double field theory, is replaced by its natural supergroup analogue, the orthosymplectic group $\g{OSp}(D,D|2s)$ with $D$ bosonic coordinates, $s$ fermionic coordinates, and their duals.
-Diffeomorphisms, $B$-field gauge transformations, and supersymmetry are all encoded in a single generalized superdiffeomorphism.
+The duality group $\g{O}(D,D)$, which governs the geometric structure of double field theory, is replaced by its natural supergroup analogue, the orthosymplectic group $\g{OSp}(D,D|2s)$ with $D$ bosonic coordinates, $s$ fermionic coordinates, and their duals.\footnote{The role of the orthosymplectic group has been explored for dualities of general sigma models with both bosonic and fermionic degrees of freedom in \cite{Fre:2009ki}.
+It has been discussed in the sigma model context e.g. in \cite{Osten:2016dvf} and in the double field theory context in \cite{Siegel:1993th, Hatsuda:2014qqa, Cederwall:2016ukd}.} Diffeomorphisms, $B$-field gauge transformations, and supersymmetry are all encoded in a single generalized superdiffeomorphism.
 Because all of the fields of supersymmetric double field theory are described in a single geometric object, one can apply the same techniques to derive how all of them transform under dualities, including abelian, non-abelian, and their generalized cousins.

 A crucial point about conventional superspace is that it is \emph{not} simply described by a super-Riemannian geometry with an unconstrained supermetric.
 Rather, one must employ the supervielbein and impose constraints on its torsion tensor in order to recover the physical field content of supergravity.
 These constraints involve $\theta$-derivatives, but typically constrain the $x$-dependence as well, placing the geometry on-shell.
 In the Green-Schwarz superstring, these constraints arise from requiring $\kappa$-symmetry.
 Analogous statements hold for double superspace -- we need to impose constraints on the generalized flux tensor $\cF_{\cA \cB \cC}$ in order for a supergravity interpretation to be possible, and these will coincide with the $\kappa$-symmetry constraints.